Getting That Public Service Job – APS Officer Level 5 (APS5)

 APS5 level officers are expected to take a leadership role in relation to the work of the team, as well as taking responsibility for not only discrete work tasks, but entire areas of work.

-The most effective APS5 officers understand why they are doing the work they are doing –and that this level of understanding is critical to being in a position to do that work better.
+The key to operating effectively at this level is to understand not only what your work is and how to best approach it, but where it fits in the broader strategic context โ this means in your team, your branch/division and at the Departmental level overall.
+The most effective APS5 officers understand why they are doing the work they are doing โand that this level of understanding is critical to being in a position to do that work better.
 If the broader context is not clear, they seek out more information.
 If the work they have been tasked with does not fit neatly with the goals of the organisation, thy look for ways to improve their approach to ensure they support those broader objectives.

 You need to demonstrate your strong ability to suggest new ideas and improvements upon old ones.
-Something may be as it is simply because it’s always been done the same way – think about when you’ve suggested changes and they’ve been implemented.
+Something may be as it is simply because itโs always been done the same way โ think about when youโve suggested changes and theyโve been implemented.
 What was the result?

 An effective APS5 officer is a strong researcher and relies on facts and data to make decisions and recommendations to their superiors.
 All recommendations should be tested for their effectiveness, supported by clearly-defined evidence and presented concisely to decision-makers.
 You should be able not only to vigorously argue your position, but to adapt it where others provide meaningful input.